 Where do you get your funding?

-The Wildlife Centre does not receive any regular ongoing government funds for operations.
+The Wildlife Centre does not receive any regular ongoing government funds for operations, with the exception of an annual contribution of $25,000 from the City of Red Deer.
 We do get the occasional grant for infrastructure (eg. building addition or developing pathways) or to acquire equipment.
 Our operating costs must be raised through a number of funding sources.
-These include donations, animal sponsorships, gift shop proceeds, bequests, fundraisers, and casinos.
+These include donations, monthly giving, gift shop proceeds, bequests, fundraisers, and casinos.
 We are a registered charity that issues tax receipts for donations of cash or gifts-in-kind.

 This is a government operation isn't it?